 You are a creative person who has found out about someone with a compelling story, and you’d like to develop a book, TV show or film based on their life.
 But in the middle of your excitement and creative rush, it hits you: “Maybe I need to get permission first… but how?”
 Here is what you need to know about Life Rights Agreements and how they can help you develop your project and minimize the risk of problems down the road.

 The phrase “life rights” encompasses all of the personal details and characteristics that make up someone’s life, such as their image, name and experiences.

 What is a Life Rights Agreement?

 Simply put, a Life Rights Agreement (LRA), also called a Life Story Agreement, is an agreement that grants a person or company the right to purchase and develop someone else’s life story into some type of media.
-Getting permission to tell a person’s story is important, as every state recognizes a person’s “right of publicity”.
-That is, that a person has the right to prevent unauthorized commercial use of their name, likeness, and other recognizable aspects of their life.
+Getting permission to tell a person’s story is important, as every state recognizes a person’s “right of publicity.”
+This means that a person has the right to prevent unauthorized commercial use of their name, likeness and other recognizable aspects of their life.

 Why do you need an LRA?